 Los Angeles Wrongful Termination Lawyer

-Wrongful Termination in Los Angeles happens more than you would think and it is one of the most common cases we represent.
+Wrongful Termination in Los Angeles happens more than you would think, and it’s one of the most common cases we represent.
 We can give you a voice and fight back against your employers who have wrongfully taken away your ability to provide for yourself or your family.

-As Wrongful Termination Lawyers in Los Angeles, we have seen it all and to be quite honest with you, nothing upsets us more.
-Not only has the employer jeopardized your ability to live and provide for yourself but they have trampled all over your rights and can make you feel that you have no voice to stand up for yourself.
-Well, we refuse to let it slide and we fight tooth and nail for our clients until they have gotten the maximum possible compensation.
-We take Wrongful Termination cases very seriously and will do the same for you.
+As Wrongful Termination Lawyers in Los Angeles, we’ve seen it all, and to be quite honest with you, nothing upsets us more than seeing someone experience termination for illegal reasons.
+Not only has the employer jeopardized your ability to live and provide for yourself, but they have trampled all over your rights and can make you feel that you have no voice to stand up for yourself.
+It’s unacceptable, and we refuse to let it slide.
+We continue to fight tooth and nail for our clients until they get the maximum compensation they deserve for their financial and emotional distress.
+We take Wrongful Termination cases exceedingly seriously and will do the same for you.

-Wrongful termination occurs when an employee unlawfully fires or discharges an employee.
-Wrongful termination can happen even in states that follow the employee at-will doctrine which gives an employer the right to fire an employee for any reason, at any time.
+Wrongful termination occurs when an employee fires or discharges an employee for illegal reasons.
+Wrongful termination can happen even in states that follow the employee at-will doctrine, which gives an employer the right to fire an employee for any reason, at any time.

-Below you will find more information on this matter but if you feel you have been affected by this then please reach out to our Wrongful Termination Lawyers–Time is of the essence.
+Below you’ll find more information on this matter.
+But if you feel you’ve been affected by this, please reach out to our Wrongful Termination Lawyers–Time is of the essence.

-According to the employment at-will doctrine, an employee can be fired for any reason.
+According to the employment-at-will doctrine, an employee can be fired for any reason.
 However, the doctrine contains a number of exceptions.
 First, the doctrine does not apply when an employee’s termination has caused a public policy violation.
 This means that the termination is beyond the boundaries set by social norms for fair employment interactions.
-For instance, an employee cannot be fired in most states because he refused to break the law at an employer’s request or because he took time off to vote.
+For instance, an employee cannot be fired in most states because they refused to break the law at an employer’s request or because they took time off to vote.

-Each state has established majority views for which public policy exceptions can be argued by a complaining employee and our wrongful termination attorneys are extremely experienced handling these matters in Los Angeles.
+Each state has established majority views for which a complaining employee can argue public policy exceptions.
+At our firm, our wrongful termination attorneys in Los Angeles are extremely experienced in handling these matters.